-Donald Trump reacts to FBI Clinton probe
+Trump reinvigorated by FBI Clinton probe

 - Trump has argued Clinton should be jailed for storing classified information on her private email server

-Manchester, New Hampshire (CNN)Donald Trump pounced on the news that the FBI is reviewing new information related to Hillary Clinton's use of a private email server and expressed hope that the FBI will "right the horrible mistake that they made."

-Trump kicked off his rally here by announcing the "very critical breaking news announcement" to his capacity crowd of supporters, who erupted in cheers and chants of "Lock her up!" as a stern-faced Trump announced, "They are reopening the case into her criminal and illegal conduct that threatens the security of the United States of America."
+"The FBI would not have reopened this case at this time unless it were a most egregious offense," Trump argued, even though the FBI has not said it is formally reopening the investigation into Clinton's email server.
+"I've had a lot of words about the FBI lately, but I give them great credit for having the courage to right this horrible wrong."

+Pivoting back to his campaign, he added: "We've had gaps, but we are really moving.
+I don't know what's going to happen now."

-FBI Director James Comey announced Friday in a letter to members of Congress that through "an unrelated case, the FBI has learned of the existence of emails that appear pertinent to the investigation" of Clinton's email server.
+Earlier in the day, FBI Director James Comey announced in a letter to members of Congress that through "an unrelated case, the FBI has learned of the existence of emails that appear pertinent to the investigation" of Clinton's email server.
 Comey directed investigators to "review these emails to determine whether they contained classified information."

-The decision comes nearly four months after the FBI recommended no criminal charges following its investigation into Clinton's private email server.

-It also comes just 11 days before Election Day as Trump faces a steep and narrow path to victory following a series of damaging revelations -- including sexual assault allegations and audio of Trump bragging about being able to grope women.
+The decision, which fell nearly four months after the FBI recommended no criminal charges following its investigation into Clinton's private email server, rocked the political world on Friday.
+It came just 11 days before Election Day as Trump faces a steep and narrow path to victory following a series of damaging revelations in recent weeks -- including sexual assault allegations and audio of Trump bragging about being able to grope women.

+If the fireworks shed light on Trump's mood, his supporters' ear-shattering shrieks, applause and chants of "Lock her up!" at each of his three rallies when Trump raised the "critical breaking news" left no doubt the FBI's surprise decision had reinvigorated his biggest fans.

+First pouncing on the news at a rally in Manchester, New Hampshire, Trump first expressed hope that the FBI will "right the horrible mistake that they made" and lambasted Clinton as a corrupt candidate, even though no new evidence came to light on Friday.

 "Hillary Clinton's corruption is on a scale we have never seen before.
 We must never let her take her criminal scheme into the Oval Office," Trump said, reading from prepared remarks.
 "I have great respect for the fact that the FBI and the Department of Justice are now willing to have the courage to right the horrible mistake that they made."

+Trump's accusation that Clinton is trying to "politicize" the investigation and attacking the FBI director sits in stark contrast to Trump's own repeated and unrelenting attacks on the agency.

-Trump has repeatedly accused the FBI and DOJ of colluding to cover up Clinton's wrongful use of a private email server during her time as secretary of state.
+Trump has repeatedly accused the FBI and DOJ of colluding to cover up Clinton's controversial use of a private email server during her time as secretary of state.

 And while he made it clear Friday that he was not backing off that claim, Trump appeared cautiously optimistic that the FBI's latest announcement might finally yield the result he and his supporters have been clamoring for.
 Trump has argued Clinton should be jailed for storing several pieces of classified information on her private email server and misrepresenting that fact to the American public, though he did not explicitly say Friday that Clinton should be indicted or jailed.